kapil27/red-hat-ai-examples/examples/knowledge-tuning/README.md

 In this example, your goal is to fine-tune a base model on the official FINTRAC guidance so that it provides accurate, context-specific answers that reflect the actual regulations.

+## About the models

+This example follows the Teacher-Student model paradigm.
+The student model (also known as the base model) is `RedHatAI/Llama-3.1-8B-Instruct`.
+The teacher model is `openai/gpt-oss-120b`.
+The teacher model is a large, complex, and highly accurate model that serves as a source of knowledge.
+It generates training data for the smaller student model.
+The student model learns from the teacher’s outputs to improve its performance.
+Both models in this example are open-source and do not require API keys to access them.

 ## About the example Git repo structure

 The files for each module in the workflow are organized in subfolders of this Git repository, under the `examples/knowledge-tuning/` folder.
 Each subfolder contains a notebook, a `pyproject.toml` file for dependencies, an `.env.example` file for environment variables, and a `README.md` file.